chris-shaw-2011/scripts-and-configs/README.md

-# scripts-and-configs
+# Scripts & Configs
-Scripts and Confg Files
+Scripts and configs that are used when setting up and configuring desktops and servers